 In 2016, she began work on her Doctorate in Voice Performance, Pedagogy, and Literature at James Madison University.
 At JMU she has sung the role of Cunegonde (Candide), performed solo works at the Contemporary Music Festival, presented multiple recitals, and sang the soprano solo in Handel’s Messiah as a part of their popular “Holidayfest.”
 Sheena is a graduate of Oberlin Conservatory (BM) and New England Conservatory (MM).

 Higher Ed Administrator

 Currently, she serves as the Director of Recruitment for the College of Visual and Performing Arts at James Madison University in Harrisonburg, Virginia.
-She works with prospective students the School of Art, Design, and Art History; the School of Music; and the School of Theatre and Dance.
-In this role, she is responsible for developing college-wide recruitment events and initiatives, attending high school visits and arts college fairs, planning audition and portfolio review days, delivering arts specific communications, and systematic data integrity and analysis.
-Ramirez holds a bachelor’s degree from Oberlin Conservatory and a master’s degree from New England Conservatory in Vocal Performance.
-She is currently earning her DMA in Performance, Pedagogy, and Literature at James Madison University.
+She works with prospective students in the School of Art, Design, and Art History; the School of Music; and the School of Theatre and Dance.
+In this role, she is responsible for developing college-wide recruitment events and initiatives, attending high school visits and arts college fairs, organizing audition and portfolio review days, delivering arts specific communications, and systematic data integrity and analysis.